elexis/elexis-server/README.md

 ## Running inside docker

 Use the following command to start an elexis-server docker image, omit or replace `:tag` with the required elexis-server executable branch to use.
-At the moment valid values are [master, 1.3].
+At the moment valid values are `[latest, 1.3]`.

 ```bash
 docker run -p 8380:8380 -p 7234:7234 medevit/elexis-server:tag